KoGEidolon/Pascallite_Complier_stage_0-1/README.md

 - Add the .dat file to the project folder, change the execute command in Project Property -> Configuration Properties -> Debugging -> change the command arguments into .dat .lst .asm.
 A example of "001.dat 001.lst 001.asm" has been added in the command arguments.
 You will have to add the test database yourself.

-- Made by KE_Darkness -- feel free to shoot me any question through huan161299@gmail.com.
+- Made by me KE_Darkness -- feel free to shoot me any question through huan161299@gmail.com.